wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/5-secure-session-hosts.md

 AppLocker should be part of your overall application control strategy by allowing predefined applications to run on your systems.

 AppLocker control policies restriction rules are based on:
- - File attributes such as the digital signature,
+ - File attributes such as the digital signature
- - Product name,
+ - Product name
- - File name,
+ - File name
- - File version.
+ - File version

  The default rules block many scripts, Windows installer packages, and executables.